-Your beneficiary may satisfy the minimum distribution requirement by taking your entire required minimum distribution from SRP or any other 403(b) plan in which you have an account balance.
-In addition, the foregoing rules do not apply to amounts contributed to TIAA or CREF annuity contracts prior to January 1, 1987 if such amounts remained invested in TIAA or CREF annuity contracts and were accounted for separately by TIAA.
-For further information regarding the special rules that apply to amounts accumulated prior to January 1, 1987, contact TIAA.
+Your beneficiary may satisfy the minimum distribution requirement by taking the entire required minimum distribution from SRP or any other 403(b) plan in which you have an account balance.
+For further information regarding these special rules, contact TIAA.
+Consult your tax or financial advisor regarding the impact of federal rules on required distributions from SRP your beneficiaries.

 The payment of required minimum distributions to your beneficiary is extremely important because federal tax laws impose a 50% excise tax on the difference between the required minimum distribution amount and the amount actually distributed if it is less than the required minimum distribution amount.
-The Plan's Recordkeeper will notify your beneficiary of the minimum distribution requirements at the time he or she notifies them of your death.
-If your beneficiary fails to timely notify the Plan's Recordkeeper of your death, the University is not responsible for any excise taxes that may be imposed if your retirement savings account is not distributed timely.
+If your beneficiary fails to timely notify the Plan Recordkeeper of your death, the University is not responsible for any excise taxes that may be imposed if your retirement savings account is not